Robert H. Cary, P.E.

 Richmond District Engineer

-Robert H. Cary, who started his career with the Virginia Department of Transportation (VDOT) in 1992, became the Richmond District administrator in December 2014.
+Robert H. Cary, who started his career with the Virginia Department of Transportation (VDOT) in 1992, became the Richmond District engineer in December 2014.

 Following graduation from college, Cary joined William H. Gordon Associates of Woodbridge as a staff engineer and surveyor.

 In 1992, he became a transportation engineer in VDOT’s Staunton District and later, location and design engineer in VDOT’s Salem District before being promoted to assistant district administrator for preliminary engineering.